≡ Menu

 Dog Breed Classification: Terrier group

-Interestingly enough, the Australian Terrier is originally believed to have originated in its earliest form from Tasmania where it’s ancestors were used to hunt out and rid homes and farms of all sorts of vermin including snakes and rodents.
+Interestingly enough, the Australian Terrier is initially believed to have originated in its earliest form from Tasmania, where its ancestors were used to hunt out and rid homes and farms of all sorts of vermin, including snakes and rodents.
 They also functioned very well as “watchdogs” ready to sound the alarm at any moment.
+Later, during the late 1700s, the breed eventually made its way to Australia, where it was “cross-bred” with a whole host of different dog breeds, including the:

 As well as probably any other “terriers” these original farmers/breeders could get their hands on!